-Question Answer Marks EITHER 4(a) In what ways, and with what dramatic effects, does Williams explore different attitudes to sex in Cat on a Hot Tin Roof?
+Question Answer Marks EITHER 4(a) What, in your view, is the significance of Mae, Gooper and their children to the play's meaning and effects?
 25 Mark according to the levels of response marking criteria.
-OR • 4(b) Discuss the presentation of Gooper and Mae in the following extract.
-In your answer you should pay close attention to dramatic methods and their effects.
+OR 4(b) Paying close attention to detail, discuss some of the ways in which Williams makes Skipper significant in the following extract.
 25 Mark according to the levels of response marking criteria.